edgexfoundry/developer-scripts/README.md

 **prepare-environment.sh**, this script will clone the set of modules you need.
 You can pass a list of valid modules.

->MODULES: core-data-client core-domain core-exception core-test export-distro
+>MODULES: core-data-client core-domain core-exception core-test
->export-domain export-test support-domain support-logging-client export-client
+>export-domain export-test support-domain support-logging-client
 >support-notifications-client core-data core-metadata-client

 **Note**, if you run the script without parameters, you can manually choose which modules you want to be installed.